November Birthstones

 • The world’s largest cut yellow Topaz is The American Golden Topaz, weighing 22,892 carats.

-So, in summary, Topaz is one of history’s most treasured gems, found in every color and revered for its beauty and mystical powers.
-Now, let’s look at November’s alternate birthstone, Golden Citrine.
+In summary, Topaz is one of history’s most treasured gems.
+It is found in every color and is revered for its beauty and mystical powers.
+Now, let’s look at November’s alternate birthstone, golden citrine.

 Citrine – The November Alternate Birthstone